-The hospital has 115 beds with about 3500 births per year and 2300 gynaecological operations.
+The hospital has 115 beds with about 2500 births per year and 2300 gynaecological operations.
 It has a fully equipped Intensive and Special Care Nursery for the newborn, and teaching on neonates is conducted.

 Resident medical officers are only appointed after they have completed at least 2 years' residency in a general hospital.
 Most of these officers go into general practice.
 However, there is a training scheme for specialisation in Obstetrics and Gynaecology for membership or fellowship of the Royal Australian College of Obstetricians and Gynaecologists.
-The scheme is over 5 years: the first year at St Margaret's Hospital; the second at Auburn District Hospital; the third year at St Margaret's Hospital; the fourth year at St Margaret's Hospital and St Vincent's Hospital; and the fifth year at Gosford District Hospital.
+The scheme is over 5 years: the first year at St Margaret's Hospital; the second at Auburn District Hospital; the third year at St Margaret's Hospital and St Vincent's Hospital; and the fifth year at Gosford District Hospital.

-A university teaching block, including students' quarters, lecture hall and library, was completed in
+A university teaching block, including students' quarters, lecture hall and library, was completed in 1970.